nit-ap/nit-ap/README.md

 </ul>
 Add yourself in the contributors list by making your first Pull request in this organization .
 How to add yourself,please visit <a href="https://github.com/nit-ap/nit-ap/blob/main/Contributors.md">Contributors.md</a>
+*Only NIT AP students add yourself in this list , outside contributors can add themselves in the project repositories only .